-Religion@Fordham is a platform and a portal to the many ways in which the Jesuit University of New York engages with the varieties of religious experience today.
-It is also an avenue for highlighting and amplifying our ongoing push for a distinctive excellence that will continue to generate energy, insight, and creativity both within the University and beyond.
+Religion@Fordham serves as a platform and a portal to the many ways in which the Jesuit University of New York engages with the varieties of contemporary religious experience: it highlights and amplifies our ongoing push for a distinctive excellence that will generate energy, insight, and creativity both within the University and beyond.

-Fordham is home to a number of divisions with distinct but related missions in regard to the advancement of our understanding of religion.
+Fordham is home to a number of divisions with discrete but related missions advancing our understanding of religion.

 - Mission Integration and Planning

 - Graduate School of Religion and Religious Education

 - Francis and Ann Curran Center for American Catholic Studies

 - Center on Religion and Culture

 - Laurence J. McGinley, S.J., Chair in Religion and Society

 - Institute on Religion, Law, and Lawyer’s Work